 Pickle Brine vs. Quickle Brine

-Typical pickle brine is a solution of about 5 to 7% salt and anywhere from 1:1 to 1.5:1 vinegar to water.
-Quickles, on the other hand, typically have a higher salt and vinegar content.
 A quickle brine is an 8 to 10% salt solution with a 1.5:1 to 2:1 vinegar content.
 This higher salt and vinegar content in quickles is because the vegetables have less time to reach an equilibrium with the solution.
 Essentially, they need to absorb as much flavour as possible in as little time as possible.

 What Types of Vinegar Can You Use?

 You can make quickles with any vinegar you'd like.
 I prefer either cider vinegar or white wine vinegar, but red wine, rice, or balsamic vinegar will work.
-However, if using balsamic vinegar, remove the sugar from the recipe because the vinegar is already sweet.
+However, if using balsamic vinegar, remove some of the sugar from the recipe because the vinegar is already sweet.

 What Salt Should You Use?